martinctc/blog/_knitr/draft_interview_with_avision.md

 4. Git - version-control
 5. Python - analysis, sharing analysis to a technical audience, CRUD operations into MongoDB NoSQL database

-Regarding things i prefer using R for, they are:
+Regarding things I prefer using R for, they are:

-I. Creating reprodible work - through RProjects, packrat/renv, rmarkdown, integrated Git in RStudio (though i am a Git Bash fanboy) as well as the well-developed framework, the conditions are really strong for me to create projects that can be ported over easily onto a different machine for a colleague to run.
+I. **Creating reproducible work** - through RProjects, packrat/renv, RMarkdown, integrated Git in RStudio (though I am a Git Bash fanboy) as well as the well-developed framework, the conditions are really strong for me to create projects that can be ported over easily onto a different machine for a colleague to run.

-II.
-Communicating analysis to technical and non-technical audiences -  rmarkdown is really strong here in the way you can weave your commentary relatively seamlessly alongside code and graph outputs.
+II. **Communicating analysis to technical and non-technical audiences** -  RMarkdown is really strong here in the way you can weave your commentary relatively seamlessly alongside code and graph outputs.
 This enables me to create parameterised reports that update automatically when the data is updated.
 Via the ability to show and hide code instantaneously, the report can easily cater for technical audiences who want to see your code, and non-technical audiences who can be put-off by it.

-III.
-App building  - this is more debateable but if i want to relatively quickly create a bespoke web-application such as a dashboard, then i would use R because i know it quite well.
+III. **App building**  - this is more debateable, but if I want to relatively quickly create a bespoke web-application such as a dashboard, then I would use R because I know it quite well.